 Rob Ashcroft, Head of Learning Strategy & Development, Santander

 Tech innovations & trends panel & HR Hero

 Passionate about People Development, Rob is the Head of Learning Strategy and Development for Santander UK.
-With over 15 years of experience across Learning and Financial Services, Rob and his team at are on a journey of transformation, focused on updating the Learning Experience to keep pace with colleague expectations shaped by digital giants such as Netflix, Amazon, Google, Facebook Paypal, Uber ... the list goes on.
+With over 15 years of experience across Learning and Financial Services, Rob and his team are on a journey of transformation, focused on updating the Learning Experience to keep pace with colleague expectations shaped by digital giants such as Netflix, Amazon and Google.

 Rob’s passion for innovation and evolution saw him take up the position of Head of Learning in late 2015 when he choose to “start again” with the Learning setup.
 Hitting the reset button allowed the team to take stock and implement significant changes in areas such as the team structure, working practices, learning systems, content offering and overall learning experience.

 The Future of HR panel & HR Hero